Splitwise and YNAB

 This inflow line serves two purposes:

 - Your “Splitting” category will be refilled, because you’re settling up the purchases you’d previously covered.

 - The Split Transaction will be accurate, because what you’ve paid (green) and what you owe (red) are both represented.

 After you Settle Up, check your "Splitting" category: You never want it to go below zero, because then you cannot trust your budget.
 Once you settle up, though, you might have MORE money there than you want.
 You can leave it there to cover future purchases you'll make for your roommate, or you can move money elsewhere.

-With these three tools, you’ll be ready to record every purchase made by you - or for you - in YNAB.
+With Option 2, you’ll be ready to record every purchase made by you - or for you - in YNAB.
 It’s like we always say, “Never settle for less than settled up.”*